Cacti and yuccas

 Is there, or can there be, a way to view the entire catalog of species regardless of location?
 When viewing all species for all months, it seems to be restricted to my location only.
 Thanks!

-user_zlm0ca 18 days ago
+user_zlm0ca 2 months ago

 Ribwort Plantain, please!